What women are eligible for 17P treatment to reduce the risk of preterm birth recurrence?

 Can you use 17P with patients who have Diabetes or Gestational Diabetes?

 Yes, 17P is not contraindicated in diabetes.
 Routine management and screening for diabetes and should continue.
 It is possible that 17P will increase insulin requirements, but routine care will address this issue.

 Does a patient need to sign a written consent form prior to receiving 17P?

 No, 17P does not require a written consent form.
 The prescribing provider should review all risks and benefits with the patient, as with any medical treatment.
 Some facilities have asked patients to sign a consent form or a patient contract to emphasize the importance of adhering to the weekly dosing regimen.

 Given that both MakenaR, an FDA approved 17P product, and compounded 17P are available to patients, providers should be sure that women are informed about which product they are receiving.

 There are a number of free materials for patients in English and Spanish about 17P.
 There are also several videos they can view.
 These items are posted on this website under For Providers and For Mothers.
 To order copies contact the project at firstname.lastname@example.org.
 The March of Dimes website has good information about 17P.
 Click here to download a copy.

 What if my patient needs assistance in adhering to the treatment regimen?

 Women who have Medicid and have a history of prior preterm birth may qualify for maternity care coordination services.
 These services are provided by local health departments and coordinated through Community Care of North Carolina local networks.
 To learn more click on this link.
-Please note the CCNC website is undergoing changes and will have updated information for contacting local networks in a few weeks.

 Can 17P be used as a tocolytic?